-An award-winning guitarist and composer, Evan Hirschelman has gained international acclaim for his unique compositions, virtuosic performances, and dynamic interpretational renditions.
+Evan Hirschelman is an award-winning guitarist and composer, who has gained international acclaim for his unique compositions, virtuosic performances, and dynamic interpretational renditions.
 He has been heralded for “precise and prodigious technique” by Acoustic Guitar Magazine, “technical wizardry” by Los Angeles Times and “soulful musicality” by Malibu Times.
 Whether performing original compositions, traditional classical repertoire, or exploring diverse musical styles, Hirschelman seeks to find connections that stimulate the imagination.

-As a composer, Hirschelman’s compositions reflect a fusion of musical influences.
-They range from classical to metal, creating a unique style of hybrid music hailed by critics and audiences alike.
-In addition to performing his own works, he has been commissioned by renowned musicians and received top accolades for his composing.
-The Grammy® award-winning recording Guitar Heroes includes Hirschelman’s composition “Lament and Wake”, performed by the preeminent Los Angeles Guitar Quartet.
+The Grammy award-winning recording Guitar Heroes includes Hirschelman’s composition “Lament and Wake”, performed by the preeminent Los Angeles Guitar Quartet.
 Peter B. King, music critic of the Post Gazette, described it as a “poignant, stirring six minutes of music.”
-He also wrote a Chinese influenced piece for guitarist Xuefei Yang, which received widespread acclaim, and his compositions are included in the new edition of the seminal classical guitar book Pumping Nylon.
+He has been commissioned to write music for Chinese guitarist Xuefei Yang and his compositions are included in the seminal classical guitar book Pumping Nylon.
 He has composed numerous solo and ensemble works for guitar, which have been performed throughout the world.

 His recording Water in Darkness contains original and contemporary solo guitar works and duets with guitarist Scott Tennant.
 It was released to rave reviews, being called “complex and breathtaking” by Music Connection, “delightful and virtuosic” by American Record Guide, and a “two-handed symphony” by Minor 7th.
 He has been featured in guitar’s foremost publications, including Classical Guitar, Acoustic Guitar, Premiere Guitar and Guitar Player.
 Hirschelman worked closely with the renowned boutique guitar company Circa Guitars to create his Signature Model steel-string acoustic guitar.
 This artistic foray led to one of the first steel-string guitars developed for classical nylon-string players.